Dependence on a collection of Poisson random variables: Abstract

 \section{Abstract}

 We propose two novel ways of introducing dependence among Poisson counts through the use of latent variables in a three levels hierarchical model.
 Marginal distributions of the random variables of interest are Poisson with strict stationarity as special case.
 Order--$p$ dependence is described in detail for a temporal sequence of random variables, however spatial or spatio-temporal dependencies are also possible.
 A full Bayesian inference of the models is described and performance of the models is illustrated with a numerical analysis of maternal mortality in Mexico.
+Extensions to cope with overdispersion are also discussed.

 {\sl Keywords}: Autoregressive process, integer-valued time series, latent variables, moving average process, stationary process.